-- We laid out some very basic sales strategies.
+We laid out some very basic sales strategies.

-- We laid out some very basic customer/end-user and dealer support scripting and practices.
+We laid out some very basic customer/end-user and dealer support scripting and practices.

-- We laid out how to monitor this process without using expensive CRM software.
+We laid out how to monitor this process without using expensive CRM software.

 It’s only been about 50 days, yet there is already a discernible difference in both the result and workforce.
 Of course there is the initial surge of energy and re-vitalization that occurs after any significant shift in how sales people and customer relations are managed, yet the excitement is sustainable when results are measured and realized.

 None of the basic strategies laid out over lunch will save this company, but have so far offered up a slower decline and one salesperson has improved their numbers using elementary 101 techniques coupled with appropriate sales management strategies.
 Fear is not a motivator.
 It destroys morale, generates concern for “will I have a job tomorrow?” and overall is destructive to a comfortable atmosphere.

 With this in mind my friends, I’d urge you to use the revitalizing spring season to your advantage.